samuelcaldas/NinjaTraderUnitTesting/README.md

 ## Usage

-To use NinjaTrader.UnitTest in your NinjaScript projects, follow these steps:
 To use the NinjaTrader UnitTest add-on in your own NinjaScript project, follow these steps:
 1. Add a reference to the `NinjaTrader.UnitTest` namespace.
 2. Create test cases by subclassing the `NinjaTrader.UnitTest.TestCase` class.